microsoft/WhatTheHack/015-Serverless/Student/01-Setup.md

 - Visual Studio or Visual Studio Code
     - Azure development workload for Visual Studio 2017 or 2019
     - Azure Functions and Web jobs tools
+    - [Node.js 8+](https://www.npmjs.com/): Install latest long-term support (LTS) runtime environment for local workstation development.
+A package manager is also required.
+Node.js installs NPM in the 8.x version.
+The Azure SDK generally requires a minimum version of Node.js of 8.x.
+Azure hosting services, such as Azure App service, provides runtimes with more recent versions of Node.js.
+If you target a minimum of 8.x for local and remove development, your code should run successfully.
     - .NET Framework 4.7 runtime (or higher)
     - .NET Core 2.1
     - Any extentions required by your language of choice

+*To setup Azure Functions on Visual studio Code, [follow this guide.](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp)*

 ## Challenges